ExpediaGroup/graphql-kotlin/graphql-kotlin-federation/README.md

 ## Documentation

-There are more examples and documentation in our [Wiki](https://github.com/ExpediaGroup/graphql-kotlin/wiki) or you can view the [javadocs](https://www.javadoc.io/doc/com.expediagroup/graphql-kotlin-federation) for all published versions.
+There are more examples in our [documentation](https://ExpediaGroup.github.io/graphql-kotlin/docs/doc-main), or you can view the [javadocs](https://www.javadoc.io/doc/com.expediagroup/graphql-kotlin-federation) for all published versions.

-If you have a question about something you can not find in our wiki or javadocs, feel free to [create an issue](https://github.com/ExpediaGroup/graphql-kotlin/issues) and tag it with the question label.
+If you have a question about something you can not find in our documentation or javadocs, feel free to [create an issue](https://github.com/ExpediaGroup/graphql-kotlin/issues) and tag it with the question label.